rsascha/react-nodejs-https/my-workspace/README.md

 To get your custom React / NodeJS application running, read the instructions and adjust the file system path settings.
 Maybe it's a good idea to get this sample running, before you switch to your custom configuration.

-The path to the git repository on my machine: `/home/sascha/development/react-nodejs-https`

 ## Nx Setup

 You need to have something like: